 sources before making up your own mind!

-- Human activity such as burning fossil fuels, agriculture, food production and many industrial processes are increasing
+- Human activity such as the burning of fossil fuels, agriculture, food production and many industrial processes are increasing

-the amounts of greenhouse gases into the air.
+the amounts of greenhouse gases into the atmosphere.
 Greeenhouse gases

 are gases which trap

 the infrared radiation (heat) from the sun and prevent it from escaping back into space.

 are all good greenhouse gases.

 - Rising temperatures due to the Greenhouse effect or global warming can affect the weather and climate of planet